The next EVT Zoom talk will be on Thursday evening, 5th of February Starting at 7.30pm

 “From Pit to Pitch: A Story of Coal Seams and Football Dreams”

-Ray will explore the links between mining and football in Scotland with a particular focus on Midlothian and East of Scotland clubs.
+Ray explores the links between mining and football in Scotland with a particular focus on Midlothian and East of Scotland clubs.

 Coal mining communities across central Scotland were the incubators of great footballers and a series of successful football club managers.